 The siting of new facilities should continue to fulfill the historical FIU traditions of forming campus spaces and providing focal elements, such as the main entry to Rafael Diaz-Balart Hall, at the terminus of axes.
-Future campus growth consists of siting buildings along streets with an outward orientation to the host community as identified, Academic Health Sciences District Master Plan, and the previous Master Plan update.
-When utilizing this planning scheme, it will be important to overcome the perception that the building façade that faces the campus core is perceived as the back of the facility.
+Future campus growth consists of increasing density and height while preserving open space for circulation and recreation.
+The "front door" of each facility may occur on multiple façades, providing open and inviting circulation around and within campus.
 This alternative building pattern is most effective near campus entrances or major intersections that provide an opportunity for redevelopment from the private sector to complement the university's efforts in creating a sense of place.

-Another critical strategy for future growth involves placing buildings on existing surface parkinglots.
-This strategy has begun to be utilized at Modesto Maidique Campus during previousplanning periods and with the implementation of the current Parkview Housing project.
-Parkinggarages though not as economical as surface parking, are necessary on campuses with ascarcity of developable land.
-This transition strategy encourages density, creating shorter morepedestrian friendly connections between facilities and preservation of critical open space.
+Another critical strategy for future growth involves replacing existing surface parking with buildings of mixed uses, including structured parking, particularly around the campus perimeter.
+Parking garages though not as economical as surface parking, are necessary on campuses with a scarcity of developable land.
+This transition strategy encourages density, creating shorter more pedestrian friendly connections between facilities and preservation of critical open space.

-An additional pattern of campus planning at the Modesto A. Maidique Campus consists of orienting structures along interior vehicular roadways.
-This planning concept was used effectively at the Education Building and School of Architecture through the use of building entries and facades with fenestration.
-This strategy of design expands the campus core outward to the Campus Greenbelt.
-An important element in the success of this concept will require that building exposures oriented toward roadways have a consistency of design that addresses the street.
-This will slow vehicular traffic and add needed "eyes on the street" resulting in an enhanced the pedestrian experience critical in creating a comfortable campus environment.
+An additional pattern of campus planning at the Modesto A. Maidique Campus consists of orienting structures along interior pedestrian axes.
+This strategy of design expands the campus core outward to the Campus Greenbelt, increasing pedestrian passages featuring overhead protection from weather as much as possible.
+An important element in the success of this concept will require that building exposures oriented toward open space foster active use of the campus on the interior and exterior.
+This will enhance the pedestrian experience critical in creating a comfortable campus environment.
 The architectural edges of such buildings oriented to the campus core will begin to define new quads that surround open spaces.
 This planning alternative is quite effective when used in conjunction with the construction of perimeter parking garages to define the space and activate the streetscape.

-Another creative concept for future campus organization proposes mixed uses for futurebuildings.
+Another creative concept for future campus organization proposes mixed uses for future buildings.
 This concept has been utilized in the PG1/Gold Parking Garage, which has office space on the first floor and the PG5/Market Station Garage which incorporates ground floor retail uses.
 The Parkview Housing development incorporates this approach with ground floor multi-purpose rooms with residential above.

 While many of the new buildings and subsequent open spaces have contributed positively to the campus, in many cases design decisions differ from the existing master plan and guidelines, potentially impacting future development patterns.
-As identified in the E.A.R. findings and subsequent Urban Design/Architectural/Landscape focus group meetings, a need for a clear and transparent design review process that utilizes the master plan and design elements as the foundation for future projects is needed.
+A need for a clear and transparent design review process that utilizes the master plan and design elements as the foundation for future projects is needed.
 This process will ensure that future projects adhere to the master plan or if variations from the master plan must be made, there is a forum to discuss those challenges.

-Due to its small site and surrounding urban context, it will be important to develop an academic campus with open spaces and a sense of either separation from its surroundings or integrating with the surrounding community.
-Enhanced separation from the surrounding context could be obtained at campus edges through the use of attractive landscaping and decorative fencing.
-Along the southern border of the campus, South Flagler Street, either preserving the existing-open space as a community amenity or the placement of buildings close to the street in a more-urban condition are two appropriate approaches.
-While one concept presents a sense of a traditional college campus with large open spaces the other integrates the campus visually and-functionally to the community.
-The preservation of open space...
+Due to its small site and surrounding urban context, it will be important to develop a research campus with open spaces and a sense of either separation from its surroundings or integrating with the surrounding community.
+Separation could be obtained enhancing the campus edges from the surrounding context through attractive landscaping and decorative fencing.
+Along the southern border of the campus, South Flagler Street, either preserving the existing open space as a community amenity or the placement of buildings close to the street in a more urban condition are two appropriate approaches.
+While one concept presents a sense of a traditional college campus with large open spaces the other integrates the campus visually and functionally to the community.